 -

-Don’t want to worry about resale value
+Don’t want to deal with resale or depreciation

 What is PCP (Personal Contract Purchase)?